France's Macron defends NATO 'brain death' remarks | DW | 28.11.2019

 Macron's sharp criticism in early November has stirred debate in Washington and European capitals ahead of a December 4 NATO leaders' summit in London.

-Speaking alongside NATO Secretary-General Jens Stoltenberg, Macron pressed for more unity and coordination within the alliance, and the need for Europe to take on more security responsibility.
+Speaking alongside NATO Secretary-General Jens Stoltenberg in Paris, Macron pressed for more unity and coordination within the alliance, and the need for Europe to take on more security responsibility.

+"The last two summits were devoted solely to working out how we could lighten ... the financial cost to the United States," Macron said, describing a "glaring disconnect" between this debate and the challenges facing the alliance.

 The French leader has been critical of the United States after it abruptly pulled troops out of northeastern Syria, allowing NATO member Turkey to launch an incursion against the Kurdish YPG militia fighting against the "Islamic State" group.
 The US and Turkey did not coordinate their moves with NATO members.